Ole Miss vs. Baylor Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Ole Miss Stats and Trends

-- This season, the Rebels have an ATS record of 5-2 in their seven games as a favorite of 1 point or more.
+- This season, the Rebels have an against the spread record of 5-2 in their seven games as a favorite of 1 point or more.

-- Ole Miss' games this year have gone over the total in three out of 11 opportunities (27.3%).
+- Ole Miss has eclipsed the over/under in 27.3% of its opportunities this year (three times over 11 games with a set point total).

 - The Rebels have turned the ball over nine times this season, 15 fewer than the Bears have forced (24).